Bellese/angular-design-system/README.md

--`starRating`: This is specific to HQR, a way to show table ratings -`linearScore`: A string to represent the linear score -`reportingPeriod`: A string to represent the reporting period in the table header
+-`starRating`: This is specific to HQR, a way to show table ratings -`linearScore`: A string to represent the linear score -`reportingPeriod`: A string to represent the reporting period in the table header -`highlightSearch`: A boolean to allow text to be highlighted as the searchtext is queried.

 ```
 <app-table